buu342/N64-Sausage64/Sample Previewer/README.md

 <img src="../.github/Chorizo.png" width="800" height="430"/>

-This folder contains a cross platform sample program that lets you view Sausage64 models, and to create texture definitions for Arabiki in a visual manner.
+This folder contains a cross platform sample program that lets you view Sausage64 models, and to create material definitions for Arabiki in a visual manner.

 ### System Requirements
 <details><summary>Windows</summary>